Each itinerary is tailored to maximize your Bamfield experience

 Temperate Rainforest Ecology (2 hours)

 Experience a guided walk in the coastal temperate rainforest.
 Our forest path meanders through old growth before entering into second growth, allowing students to compare the two.
-Along the way, learn to identify the local fungi, mosses, ferns, shrubs, and trees, with emphasis on traditional cultural uses (ethnobotany) of these plants.
+Along the way, students will have the opportunity to teach their peers on the identification, biology, and traditional cultural uses (ethnobotany) of our local flora and fauna!
 See if you can spot any Culturally Modified Trees, and be sure to bring your boots.
 It wouldn’t be a rainforest trail without a lot of mud!

 Invertebrate Diversity Lab (1.5-2 hours)